misiektoja/instagram_monitor/docs/quick-start.md

 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" -v instagram_monitor_session:/home/instagram/.config/instaloader misiektoja/instagram-monitor:latest --setup
 ```

 In Windows Command Prompt replace `${PWD}` with `%cd%`.
-If your Docker-compatible runtime rejects the `:z` mount suffix, remove only that suffix.
+The `:z` suffix is for hosts that use SELinux.
+If your Docker-compatible runtime reports that it is invalid, remove only `:z`.

-The wizard asks for Instagram targets, recommends Firefox-based import and lets you choose email alerts, webhook alerts or both.
-On macOS and Linux it offers Chrome, Brave and Chromium as a separate cookie import path.
-If the optional `pycookiecheat` package is missing, setup can install it into the active Python environment before continuing.
+In this documentation, a **target** is an Instagram account you want to monitor.
+The **session account** is the Instagram account that Instagram Monitor uses to sign in.
+They can be different accounts.

-The wizard detects PyPI, downloaded-script, Docker and Docker Compose installations then prints matching commands.
-Local commands reuse the active Python executable.
-Config and dotenv paths are quoted for the active operating system.
+The wizard recommends importing a saved Firefox login.
+On macOS and Linux it can also import from Chrome, Brave or Chromium.
+Those three browsers require the optional `pycookiecheat` package.
+If it is missing, the wizard can install it in a local Python installation.

-It writes regular settings to `instagram_monitor.conf` while private values go only to `.env`.
+The wizard detects PyPI, a downloaded script, Docker or Docker Compose and prints matching commands.
+It also formats file paths for the current operating system.

 Firefox import works in every local installation without an extra package.
-Chrome, Brave and Chromium import is available on macOS and Linux with the optional browser dependency.
-Container setup uses Firefox only because Chromium cookie decryption needs the host keyring.
+Chrome, Brave and Chromium import works on macOS and Linux with the optional browser dependency.
+Container setup uses Firefox because Chromium cookie decryption needs a password service from the host that is not available inside the container.
 See [Session Login Using Browser Cookies](configuration.md#option-3-session-login-using-browser-cookies-recommended).

-Running the tool with no arguments from an interactive terminal offers the wizard when neither saved targets nor a saved Web Dashboard are available.
-If you save targets in `TARGET_USERNAMES`, a later no-argument launch starts those targets.
-If you save the Web Dashboard without targets, it starts as a browser control panel where you can add targets.
+If no targets or Web Dashboard setting have been saved, running the tool with no arguments opens the wizard in an interactive terminal.
+If `TARGET_USERNAMES` contains saved targets, the same command starts monitoring them.
+If only the Web Dashboard is enabled, it starts an empty browser control panel where you can add targets.

 <a id="not-sure-which-mode-you-want"></a>
 ## Not sure which command you need?

-The short commands in this table use PyPI.
-Keep the options and replace `instagram_monitor` with the prefix under [Command Format by Installation Method](usage.md#command-format) when you use another installation.
+The table uses the PyPI command.
+If you chose another installation, use its [command prefix](usage.md#command-format) instead of `instagram_monitor`.

 | I want to... | Run this |
 | --- | --- |